toasterparty/metroid-prime-fanhacks/README.md

 If you have programming and open source project experience, you might intuit how it's done using the [Source Code](https://github.com/toasterparty/randomprime/blob/randovania/src/patch_config.rs#L636..L658), [Release Notes](https://github.com/randovania/py-randomprime/releases), and [Looking at Examples](https://github.com/toasterparty/prime-practice-world/blob/main/prime-practice-world.json).

-There's also work-in-progress [GUI Program](https://github.com/meriKatt/Plandomizer-GUI/) if that you can try your luck with.
+There's also work-in-progress [GUI Program](https://github.com/meriKatt/Plandomizer-GUI/) that you can try your luck with.

 ### Where's the community at?